Generalized NS-algebras

-It can be shown similarly that $(A,\mu)$, equipped with the same left and right actions, is an $A$-bimodule, as was already observed by \cite[page 26]{schafer}; it follows also from the following general proposition (using the above example):
+As was already pointed out in \cite[page 26]{schafer} $(A,\mu)$, equipped with the same left and right actions, is an $A$-bimodule.
+This can shown by an easy adaption of either of the arguments used in the above example; it is also a direct consequence of the following general proposition (using the above example):

 \begin{proposition} Let $(A,\mu)\in \cC$ and let $(M,\pr)$ be an $A$-bimodule algebra.
-Then $M$ is an $A$-bimodule. \end{proposition} \begin{proof} The proof is a simple application of the method, explained in the above Example \ref{exa:A_bimodule_algebra}.
-Notice that the product \eqref{equ:bimodule} is graded, upon assigning a degree 0 to elements of $A$ and a degree~1 to elements of $M$ and that the grading is concentrated in degrees 0 and~1.
+Then $M$ is an $A$-bimodule. \end{proposition} \begin{proof} The proof is another simple application of the method, explained in Example~\ref{exa:A_bimodule_algebra}.
+Notice that the product $*$, defined in \eqref{equ:bimodule}, is graded, upon assigning a degree 0 to elements of $A$ and a degree~1 to elements of $M$ and that the grading is concentrated in degrees 0 and~1.
 Therefore, for any $n$-linear relation $\cR=0$, we have that $\cR_{*}(u_1,\dots,u_n)=0$ whenever at least two elements $u_i$ from $M$ are substituted, and the other ones from $A$.
-It therefore suffices to verify that $\cR_{*}(u_1,\dots,u_n)=0$ when at most one $u_i$ belongs to $M$.
-This verification is left to the reader. \end{proof} With a similar proof, one can show that, in the above definition of an extension $A\oplus_HM$, the condition that $M$ is an $A$-bimodule is a consequence of the other axioms.
+When at most one $u_i$ belongs to $M$, then $\cR_{*}(u_1,\dots,u_n)=\cR_{*_\bullet}(u_1,\dots,u_n)$, as is clear by comparing \eqref{equ:bimodule} and \eqref{equ:bimodule_algebra}.
+Since by assumption the latter is zero, we may conclude that $\cR_*=0$ for any relation $\cR$ of $\cC$, so that $M$ is an $A$-bimodule. \end{proof} With a similar proof, one can show that, in the above definition of an extension $A\oplus_HM$, the condition that $M$ is an $A$-bimodule is a consequence of the other axioms.